Wednesday, December 13, 2023,

 - What is implicit bias?

-- What does implicit bias look like in the real world?
+- How does implicit bias present in the realworld?

 - What causes implicit bias?